catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/install.rst

 Install (using Docker)
 **********************

-The Catalyst Cloud CLI is available as a Docker container that is easy to use, packaging the command line interface and all its dependencies.
+The Sky TV CLI is available as a Docker container that is easy to use, packaging the command line interface and all its dependencies.

 This tool requires Docker to be installed to function.
 You can find `instructions on how to install and configure Docker here`_.
 You can run the ``docker ps`` command to confirm Docker has been successfully installed.

-Run the following command to install the Catalyst Cloud CLI:
+Run the following command to install the Sky TV CLI:

 .. code-block:: bash